 What is a CRC?

-The Collegiate Recovery Community (CRC) at TCNJ is a place for students in or seeking recovery from alcohol and drug addiction.
-It is a community where students in recovery find belonging, purpose, and support through recovery meetings, social events, and personal relationships.
-The CRC is a place where students can have the full college experience while growing in their recovery.
+The Collegiate Recovery Community (CRC) at TCNJ is a place for students in or seeking recovery from alcohol and drug addiction as well as students that consider themselves allies of recovery.
+It is a community dedicated to support, advocacy, and authentic relationships.
+Students in recovery and allies of recovery find belonging, purpose, and support through recovery meetings, social events, and advocacy activities.

 Who can join the CRC?